 Motors, Battery Packs, and Leads

-Although the form factor for the Power Functions motors differs from that of the 9V system, it most cases it is not that difficult to adapt creation designed for one motor system to use the other system.
-Many excellent resources are available with building instructions using both types of motors.
+In addition to what students learn in our classes, many excellent resources are available with building instructions using a variety of these motorized systems.
 Among the books we recommend are The LEGO Technic Idea Book (Volume 1: Simple Machines, Volume 2: Fantastic Contraptions, Volume 3: Wheeled Wonders ) and The Unofficial LEGO Technic Builder's Guide.

 Our teaching kits contain hundreds of unique parts, including some parts that we fabricate ourselves.
 We custom build our teaching kits from parts obtained from many sources.
 Some of the best places to purchase parts include LEGO Education, LEGO Shop at Home, and Bricklink

 Our Marin Activity Center features a parts store with hundreds of different LEGO parts.
 The parts store is open during Play-Well Marin's regular business hours.